-This recommended practice introduces a novel algorithm developed by the Joint Research Centre of the European Commission that combines SAR-derived flood layers with digital terrain models and the GFM exclusion mask.
+This recommended practice introduces a novel algorithm developed by the Joint Research Centre of the European Commission that combines SAR-derived flood layers with digital terrain models, the GFM exclusion mask and incomplete Sentinel-2 flood maps.
 By leveraging DTMs, water depth calculations and hydrodynamic propagation models are applied to infer flood conditions within exclusion mask areas, enhancing the reliability of flood extent delineations.